UAlberta-CMPUT401/f24project-Bleeding-Heart-Art-Space/docs/project-requirements.md

 ### Admin User Stories
 #### US 1.01 - Admin Sign up
-> As an Admin, I want to sign up securely.
+> As an Admin, I want to sign up securely so that I can re-use my account to manage events and volunteers in the future.
 >
 > Acceptance Criteria:
 >